-About 50% of the Korean language is based on the vocabulary and letters of the Chinese language, and it has a lot in common with the Japanese language as well.
-For this reason, translating from Chinese or Japanese to Korean is considered a relatively easy translation task compared to translating to and from Korean to English and other European languages.
+This is because about 50% of the Korean language is based on the vocabulary and letters of the Chinese language and it has a lot in common with the Japanese language as well.